chiehpower/Gitlab-CI-For-Deep-Learning/README.md

 ![](./assets/artifacts.png)

-# Use GPU in the CI stage
+# Use GPU during the CI stage

-> As we know, a majority of jobs ask for GPU on deep learning / AI domain.
+> As we know, a majority of jobs ask for GPU in the deep learning / AI domain.
 Hence, let's take a look how to enable the GPU during CI stage.

+### Linux Setup

 Mainly we need to add one line in `config.toml` file.